SySS-Research/hashcathelper/README.md

     -f text -o report.txt
 ```

-The report comes as text, HTML, or in JSON.
+The report comes as text, HTML, XLSX, or in JSON.
 The different sections contain
 different degrees of detail:

 * 1: Only show statistics